 If you want to avoid paying taxes on alimony, you will need to negotiate a property settlement with your spouse.
 In the property settlement, you will likely need to pay the spouse the amount of maintenance she or he would have received if the court had awarded support, but in a different form.
 One of those forms is through a transfer of retirement benefits.
 With a Qualified Domestic Relations Order (QDRO), you can transfer benefits into your spouse’s retirement account without paying a penalty or taxes on the amount.

 Rather than making monthly alimony payments, you may be able to negotiate a property settlement with your spouse that involves setting up a trust.
 Certain types of trusts can generate income, pay money on a regular basis to your spouse, and require your spouse to pay taxes on the amount distributed.

 Other options may be available for avoiding alimony and accompanying taxes.
 An experienced Chicago spousal maintenance lawyer can discuss your options with you.
-Contact the Arami Law Office to speak with an advocate today.
+Contact Arami Law, Inc. to speak with an advocate today.

 To request a consultation, please fill out all fields, and we will follow up with you